 What is Segment Margin?

-Segment margin is a profitability measure that assesses the profit or loss generated by a particular product, line of business, or geographic location.
-The segment margin is mainly used to compare the profitability of the different components of a company.
-The measure is extremely helpful for large companies with several business lines or maintains a presence in numerous geographic regions.
+Segment margin is a profitability measure that assesses the profit or loss generated by a particular product line of a business, or a particular geographic location.
+The segment margin is mainly used to compare the profitability of different components of a company.
+The measure is extremely helpful for large companies with several business lines or that maintains a presence in numerous geographic regions.

-From the analysis of the segment margins, the company’s management may identify the strengths and weaknesses of each business component.
+From the analysis of the segment margins, the company’s management may identify the strength or weakness of each business component.
 The analysis of segment margins can be helpful even if the company is profitable overall.
-In such a case, the company may address the issues of the business segments with lower-than-average profitability or whose profitability experienced a significant decline relative to the past.
+It can help address the issues of business segments with lower-than-average profitability or whose profitability has experienced a significant decline.

-Undoubtedly, segment margins analysis is quintessential for the management’s decision-making as it helps to evaluate past management decisions, as well as provides the opportunity to identify major operating problems within different segments of the company.
+Segment margin analysis is valuable for management’s decision-making, as it helps to evaluate past management decisions and to identify major operating problems within different segments of the company.

-Most of publicly-traded companies disclose their financial results according to the business segments and geographic locations.
+Most publicly-traded companies disclose their financial results according to business segments and geographic locations.
 The information is disclosed on the company’s reports or regulatory filings (e.g., 10-K).

-The segment margin is calculated using the following formulas:
+The segment margin is calculated using the following formula:

 The revenues and costs used in the calculation of the segment margin should be attributable to the segment.
-It is not recommended to include costs traceable to corporate expenses since the costs are usually irrelevant to the operations of a segment.
-The inclusion of the corporate costs will distort the calculations of the segment margin and the conclusions drawn from the measure.
+It is not recommended to include costs traceable to overall corporate expenses, since the costs are usually irrelevant to the operations of a segment.
+Inclusion of the corporate costs can distort the calculations of the segment margin and the conclusions drawn from it.